Windswept Bog, Nantucket Island MA: Watershed-scale Wetland Restoration and Research

 Project Status and Timeline

-The timeline of this project (pending successful fundraising) is as follows:
+The timeline of this project is as follows:

-December 2023: complete project permitting (final USACE permit pending) and contractor selection (SumCo Eco-Contracting has been contracted).
+December 2023: completed project permitting and contractor selection (SumCo Eco-Contracting was contracted).

-Jan to March 2024 [preferred] or Jan to March 2025 [in case of permit or fundraising delays]: Mobilization and implementation of Phase 1 of the wetland restoration in 7 bog cells, ~10.5 acres.
+Jan to March 2024: Mobilization and implementation of Phase 1 of the wetland restoration in 7 bog cells, ~10.5 acres.

-Jan to March 2025 [preferred] or Jan to March 2026 [in case of permit or fundraising delays] or possibly split between two years): Mobilization and implementation of Phases 2-3 of the wetland restoration in remaining 7 bog cells, ~29.5 acres.
+Nov 2024 to March 2025: Mobilization and implementation of Phases 2 of the wetland restoration in remaining 7 bog cells, ~29.5 acres and restoration construction completion.

-Throughout Project: Monitoring of restoration response, ongoing outreach and education.
+Throughout Project and After Completion: Monitoring of restoration response, ongoing outreach and education.

 Funding